Washington vs. Cal NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Cal's games have gone over 46.5 points in two opportunities this season.
+- Cal has combined with its opponents to score more than 47 points in two games this season.

-- Saturday's over/under is 6.8 points lower than the two team's combined 53.3 points per game average.
+- The combined points per game average of the two teams, 53.3, is 6.3 points above Saturday's over/under.

-- These two squads combine to surrender 44.4 points per game, 2.1 fewer than this contest's over/under.
+- This contest's total is 2.6 points above the 44.4 these two squads combine to surrender per game this season.

-- Huskies games this season feature an average total of 53.0 points, a number 6.5 points higher than Saturday's over/under.
+- The average total in Huskies games this season is 53.0, 6.0 points above Saturday's over/under of 47.

-- The 49.3 PPG average total in Golden Bears games this season is 2.8 points more than this game's over/under.
+- The 47-point total for this game is 2.3 points below the 49.3 points per game average total in Golden Bears games this season.

 Washington Stats and Trends

-- The Huskies have turned the ball over four more times (7 total) than the Golden Bears have forced a turnover (3) this season.
+- This year, the Huskies have turned the ball over seven times, four more than the Golden Bears' takeaways (3).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.